FilipAlH/TeachThruTalk/README.md

 ## Installation

-N/A. (This app is accessed via browser)
+This app does not require an installation, and can be accessed via a web browswer on [here](https://TBD).

 ## Dependencies